JenniferFariasRodrigues/yesterdayland-app/README.md

 # Full Stack Software Engineer Technical Assignment
 ### ---------------------------------------------------------------------------------------------------------------------------------

-## Things we look for in this test.:
+## Things we look for in this test:
 We would like the candidate to show us their skills in Design/Architecture, ability to build testable and maintainable software using industry best practices.